MN LEND Manual

 Representatives Visits

 Each Fellow must visit their congresspeople at the national or state level by the end of the year.
-You will share information with them on policies related to disabilities that you have an interest in.
-We will help you prepare during Thursday sessions.
+You will share information with them on policies related to disabilities that you have an interest in based on the policy briefs you will create during LEND and the EPSY5666 class.
+We will help you prepare your brief and your 1 minute talk to your legislators.

-It is expected that Fellows will fully engage, act responsibly, and attend to these civic duties with utmost respect and preparation.
+It is expected that Fellows will fully engage, act responsibly, and attend to these civic duties with utmost respect and preparation, using the congresspeople's honorary titles.

 MN LEND fellows and faculty outside in front of the US Capitol Building.